smartobjectoriented/so3/doc/source/build_system.rst

 build dependencies, …) and a few **cross-toolchains** that are *not* built by the layers.
 The canonical, continuously-tested list is the base container recipe ``docker/Dockerfile.toolchains`` — mirror it when setting up a bare host.
+For development, the same environment is available as a ready-made build
+container: ``scripts/dbuild.sh --build`` then ``scripts/dbuild.sh build.sh
+bsp-linux`` (or bare ``dbuild.sh`` for a shell) runs any front-end script inside it, with the repository bind-mounted at its own path and the container running as the calling user — see ``docker/README.md``.

 The cross-toolchains that must be on ``PATH``: